pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

-:meth:`Annot.setColors`      PDF only: changes the colors of an annotation :meth:`Annot.setOpacity`     PDF only: changes the annot's transparency :meth:`Annot.updateImage`    PDF only: applies border and color values to shown image :meth:`Annot.fileInfo`       PDF only: returns attached file information :meth:`Annot.fileGet`        PDF only: returns attached file content :meth:`Annot.fileUpd`        PDF only: sets attached file new content
+:meth:`Annot.setColors`      PDF only: changes the colors of an annotation :meth:`Annot.setOpacity`     PDF only: changes the annot's transparency :meth:`Annot.updateImage`    PDF only: applies border and color values to shown image :meth:`Annot.updateWidget`   PDF only: change an exsiting form field :meth:`Annot.fileInfo`       PDF only: returns attached file information :meth:`Annot.fileGet`        PDF only: returns attached file content :meth:`Annot.fileUpd`        PDF only: sets attached file new content